trim21/go-phpserialize/readme.md

 go `any` type will be decoded as `map[any]any` or `map[string]any`, based on raw input is `array` or `class`,

 keys of `map[any]any` maybe `int64` or `string`.

+## Note

+go `reflect` package allow you to create dynamic struct with [reflect.StructOf](https://pkg.go.dev/reflect#StructOf), but please use it with caution.

+For performance, this package will try to "compile" input type to a static encoder/decoder at first time and cache it for future use.

+So a dynamic struct may cause memory leak.

+## Changelog

+Go 1.23 has decide to [lock down future uses of `//go:linkname`](https://github.com/golang/go/issues/67401), So we didn't a major refactoring in v0.1.0 (not released yet).

+For simplicity, support for embed struct has been removed, if you need this feature, send a Pull Request.

 ## Security